codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 __Thoughts:__ Good start :princess:

-## 20190326 - Day 67 (Tuesday)
+## 20190326 - Tuesday - Day 67

 __Today's progress:__
 - [x] Still adding the content in the Tech Doc project (yep, another day of that, but things are moving on!)
 - [x] Hope to do something about the Bull project :ox:

-__Thoughts:__
-Wish I could start coding earlier in the day and would have less busy mornings with stuff :weary:
+__Thoughts:__ Wish I could start coding earlier in the day and would have less busy mornings with stuff :weary:

-## 20190325 - Day 66 (Monday)
+## 20190325 - Monday - Day 66

 __Today's progress:__
 - [x] Still adding the content in the Tech Doc project

-__Thoughts:__
-Tempted to get a ticket for Eve Porcello workshop in London on May, 2nd 2019, the day before ReactJSGirl.
+__Thoughts:__ Tempted to get a ticket for Eve Porcello workshop in London on May, 2nd 2019, the day before ReactJSGirl.
 It's on GraphQL and it would be the perfect opportunity to pratice GraphQL with React
 Also checked her GraphQL course on LinkedIn
 As soon as I'm done with reviewing/ practicing React, GraphQL sounds so tempting.

-## 20190323 - Day off
+## 20190323 - Saturday

-__Event:__
-NodeSchool Paris Meetup
+__Event:__ NodeSchool Paris Meetup

 __New resources:__
 * Douglas Crockford, on Fontend masters